shibumi/shibumi.dev/content/posts/tests-for-the-arch-linux-infrastructure.md

 The actual test are written in Python with support of the library [testinfra](https://testinfra.readthedocs.io/en/latest/).

+First of all we need to install the dependencies.
+You can find most of our needed tools in our repositories:

+* ansible
+* python-pip
+* python
+* flake8
+* ansible-lint
+* docker
+* vagrant

+What we are missing right now is molecule.
+We can install molecule with the vagrant dependencies via `pip install molecule[vagrant] --user`.
+Pip will install all needed packages to our $HOME.

 So let us pick a first role we want to test:

 `infrastructure/roles/sshd`: